Dick Sand, A Captain at Fifteen: Plot

 It is at this point that the weather suddenly changes – torrential rains submerge the harvests, putting the town at risk of famine.
 The queen and her ministers have no idea of how to revert this trouble, and none of the local "mgangas" (shamans) are capable of putting a stop to the bad weather, leading the queen to hire a famous mganga living in the north of Angola.
 This mganga arrives a few days later, and in a ceremony, makes to sacrifice young Jack, before taking him and Mrs. Weldon away... to Dick.
 The mganga is Hercules, who was also the one to take Bénédict away, and also rescued Dick from drowning.
 Now reunited, the group takes a canoe downriver, braving several dangers in an attempt to reach the coast.
 On the way, Dingo leads them to a hut, out of which a tree is marked with the letters SV (the same as on Dingo's collar), a corpse, and a box with a small letter revealing the corpse as Samuel Vernon, a French explorer who was betrayed and murdered by his guide, Negoro – which explains why Dingo constantly growled at the cook.
 Negoro appears just then, and Dingo kills him, not without dying from a mortal injury caused by Negoro.

 The cook, however, is being followed by a group of natives on a canoe.
 Dick decides to take them on while Hercules gets the rest of the group away.
-In the fight onboard the canoe, which takes place close to a large waterfall, Dick manages to destroy the canoe's oar and saves himself by using the canoe as protection while the natives die.
+In the fight on board the canoe, which takes place close to a large waterfall, Dick manages to destroy the canoe's oar and saves himself by using the canoe as protection while the natives die.
 Reunited with his friends again, the group encounters and joins a caravan of Portuguese traders who are going to the coast, where they take a ship that gets them to San Francisco.

 Dick is adopted by the Weldons, who also take Hercules in, thankful for all that he has done.
 Dick eventually manages to finish his studies, becoming a captain under Mr. Weldon; thanks to his contacts, Mr. Weldon also finds where Tom, Actéon, Austin, and Bat are, freeing them and bringing them to San Francisco, finally reuniting the group after so long a struggle.